TheLineAnimation/playblast-plus/docs/_sources/paragraphs/interface.rst.txt

 Template Overrides
 --------------------

 Template overrides allow the preview to side-step some settings that may be hardcoded into the preset.
-If anything more complex needs to be overriden, this would be best handled in a tmeplate override.
+If anything more complex needs to be overridden, this would be best handled in a template override.

 .. _template_overrides: